 Okay, so it’s a little expensive.
 We get that.
 But oh boy is it an awesome mouse on several different levels, from its ambidextrous design to its wireless connection.
 Even more, it supports Logitech’s PowerPlay charging station, so not only does the mouse roam free without its tail, it doesn’t have to worry about battery changes or overnight recharge times.

-First, the G903 includes 11 buttons that are programmable through the company’s free desktop software.
-Technically, you can only use nine unless you’ve trained your ring finger to access hard-to reach buttons on the other side of the mouse.
-By default, the package includes an extra pair of side buttons lefties can add to the right side and a cover for the left side when/if they remove the right-handed thumb buttons.
+The G903 includes 11 buttons that are programmable through the company’s free desktop software.
+Technically, you can only use nine unless you’ve trained your ring finger to access hard-to-reach buttons on the other side.
+By default, the package includes an extra pair of side buttons that lefties can add to the right side and a cover for the left side when/if they remove the right-handed thumb buttons.

-But as previously stated, the G903 was one of the first mice to support Logitech PowerPlay system.
+The G903 was one of the first mice to support the Logitech PowerPlay system.
 Simply remove the weight located on the mouse bottom and insert an energy converter module into the same slot.
 The PowerPlay system is a large wireless charging pad with a special mouse mat residing on the surface.
 Thus, this station is plugged into your parent PC via USB and supplies both a wireless charge and wireless connectivity to the G903 mouse.
-It’s an added $100 cost, and the G903 can still function as a wireless mouse without it.
+It’s an added $100 cost, and the can still function as a wireless mouse without it.

 Who’s it for: For any PC gamer who can’t find a mouse designed specifically for their hand.